PriyankaGoradia/Breast-Cancer-Classification-AI-Pipeline/README.md

-# Breast Cancer Classification Pipeline
+# Breast Cancer Classification AI Pipeline

-This project aims to classify breast cancer tumors as benign or malignant using machine learning techniques.
+This project aims to classify breast cancer tumours as benign or malignant using machine learning techniques.
 The pipeline includes data preprocessing, model building, and performance evaluation steps.

 ## Dataset Preprocessing